JuniorBecari10/quick/README.md

 ### Pointers

-Quick has a feature that very few scripting languages have: pointers.
+Quick has a feature that very few scripting languages have: pointers. <br>
 Every argument is passed by value by default, and pointers allow them to be passed by reference.

 ```js